TahimBhuiya/Quick-Sort-CPP/README.md

 - **Divide and Conquer**: Splits and sorts subarrays around a pivot for high performance.
 - **In-Place Sorting**: Does not require extra arrays, reducing memory use.
 - **Efficient Performance**: Average time complexity of _O(n log n)_.
+- **Fully Commented Code**: Each step is clearly explained for easy learning and modification.

+---